1985–86 AEK Athens F.C. season: Overview

 In the summer of 1985, AEK were forced to play their home games at the Athens Olympic Stadium, due to construction works at AEK Stadium.
 Since both Olympiacos and Panathinaikos used the same stadium as their home ground at the time, resulted in the conduction of league games on Saturday, so that all 3 teams could be served simultaneously.
 Antonis Georgiadis left the club to take over the bench of Olympiacos.
 For his replacement Andreas Zafiropoulos hired Jacek Gmoch, who had won the domestic double in 1984 and reached the semi-finals of the European Cup with Panathinaikos.
 Christos Ardizoglou left the club and returned to Apollon Athens after a failed attempt to transfer to Olympiacos.

 In the UEFA Cup, AEK had a very difficult draw, as they faced the mighty Real Madrid.
 In the first match at home the yellow-blacks played a good game with its main elements being passion, organization and the creation of scoring opportunities.
-AEK evantually reached a historic 1–0 win thanks to the goal of Pavlos Papaioannou and the faint of Márton Esterházy over the ball that confused the goalkeeper.
+AEK eventually reached a historic 1–0 win thanks to the goal of Pavlos Papaioannou and the faint of Márton Esterházy over the ball that confused the goalkeeper.
 In the second leg, AEK lined up with an offensive orientation, but they were overwhelmed by the Real Madrid and were easily defeated by 5–0.
 Thus, the yellow-blacks were left out of the competitions and the merengues went in their eventual conquest of the title.

 In first round of the Cup, AEK faced Ilioupoli in a single match at home, where they easily passed through with an easy 10–0 win.
 Afterwards, they eliminated Kallithea, with the qualification being decided in the second leg with a 0–1 away win that came after the 1–1 at home.
 At the round of 16, the yellow-blacks came across Chalkida, who they easily eliminated with wins at both legs.
 Their opponent in the quarter-finals was Panachaiki and after a 3–0 in the first leg, the rematch at Patras was purely procedural, which ended in a 1–0 defeat.
 Thus, AEK reached the semi-finals facing Panathinaikos.
 In the first match at the Olympic Stadium, with the yellow-blacks as hosts, depite AEK taking the 2–0 lead, Panathinaikos managed to escape with a 2–2.
 In the rematch at the same stadium the yellow-blacks once again took the lead making the 0–1, but again the greens responded with two goals and turned the match around, taking the qualification to the final, which they eventually won.